-The Assistant Accountant apprenticeship standard is at Level 3: a good intermediary level accounting apprenticeship for someone who has completed a Level 2 or equivalent qualification, and/or has experience working in accounting.
+The Assistant Accountant apprenticeship standard v1.1 is a good intermediary level accounting apprenticeship for someone who has completed a Level 2 or equivalent qualification, and/or has experience working in accounting.

 The below resources have been designed to assist with the delivery and completion of the Assistant Accountant apprenticeship.